Neilus03/ft_get_next_line/README.md

 ## Contributions:

 I completed this project as part of my coursework at 42 Coding School.
 While I don't actively maintain it, feel free to fork the repository, make improvements, and submit pull requests.

+## Feedback:

+I'm open to feedback and suggestions for improving my implementation.
+If you have any ideas or spot any issues, please create an issue or reach out to me!

+## Thank You
+Thank you for visiting my repository and exploring the "Get Next Line" project.
+I hope you find it informative and useful for your own coding journey.
+Happy coding! 🌟